wesselvdv/pgbouncer/doc/usage.md

     SET log_connections = 1;
     SET server_check_query = 'select 2';

-(Note that this command is run on the PgBouncer admin console and sets PgBouncer settings.
+(Note that this command is run on the pg_ddm admin console and sets pg_ddm settings.
 A **SET** command run on another database will be passed to the PostgreSQL backend like any other SQL command.)

 ### Signals